openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 ## Model API Wrappers

-The Python* Model API package suggests ready-to-use model wrappers, which implement standardized preprocessing/postprocessing functions per "task type" and might be reused in applications as "black-box" models.
+The Python* Model API package suggests ready-to-use model wrappers, which implement standardized preprocessing/postprocessing functions per "task type" and incapsulate model-specific logic for usage of different models in a unified manner inside the application.

-Also, the simple wrapper interface allows the creation of custom wrappers covering different architectures.
+The wrapper interface is simple and flexible, which gives capabilities for the creation of custom wrappers covering different architectures and use cases.

 The following tasks can be solved with wrappers usage: